 - Social skills

-There are some proven ways to improve it.
-And, persons from any age can earn it through practice.
+It is reasonable to ask, how to improve emotional intelligence in the workplace.
+There are some proven ways to improve emotional intelligence.
+And, persons of any age can earn it through practice.

 - Take responsibility for your actions